-As my first UX side project, a colleague and I had an new idea for an app that assists small business owners with tracking multiple parcels and carriers for their customers.
+For my first UX side project, a colleague and I designed an app to help small business owners track multiple parcels.

-Business: Grow brand awareness, increase downloads/installs, and generate premium subscriptions.
+Business: Grow brand awareness, downloads, and premium subscriptions.

 3 Months, December 2013 - March 2014

-Business: Grow brand awareness, increase downloads/installs, and generate premium subscriptions.
+Business: Grow brand awareness, downloads, and premium subscriptions.

 Demographic